When you send a message with an attachment, Direct Mail may warn you that the attachment is too large. This can be for one of two reasons:

 - Many email gateways do not allow messages larger than 10 MB in size.

 When you attach a file to your message, you may notice that the attachment size listed in Direct Mail is roughly 33% larger than the file size listed in Finder.
 For example, if you attach a 1 MB PDF, Direct Mail may show it as being 1.3 MB in size.
 The reason for the discrepancy is that files must be encoded in a special way before they can be attached to an email message.
 This encoding process usually increases the size of the attachment by about 33%.
-In order to help you gauge the size of your outgoing email, Direct Mail shows you this larger size.
+In order to help you accurately gauge the size of your outgoing email, Direct Mail shows you this larger, encoded size.